pacharanero/checktick/docs/authentication-and-permissions.md

 ### Survey Collaboration Features

+**Note**: These features are only available for organization surveys.
+Individual users cannot share their surveys or invite collaborators.

-Survey creators can invite collaborators to work on specific surveys through the "Manage collaborators" feature:
+Survey creators within organizations can invite collaborators to work on specific surveys through the "Manage collaborators" feature:

-- **Adding collaborators**: Survey CREATORs can add users by email address and assign roles
+- **Adding collaborators**: Survey CREATORs can add users by email address and assign roles (organization surveys only)
 - **Role management**: CREATORs can change collaborator roles or remove access
-- **Dashboard integration**: The survey dashboard shows a "Manage collaborators" button only to users who can manage survey users (CREATORs)
+- **Dashboard integration**: The survey dashboard shows a "Manage collaborators" button only for organization surveys and only to users who can manage survey users (CREATORs, organization admins, and survey owners)
 - **Permission boundaries**: EDITORs can modify survey content but cannot see or access user management features
+- **Individual user restriction**: Individual users (surveys without organization) will not see the "Manage collaborators" button and cannot access user management endpoints

 This enables teams to collaborate on survey design while maintaining clear boundaries between content editing and access control.